plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ## Facilitator

-**Purpose:** Circle governance and operational practices aligned with the Constitution.
+**Raison d’Être:** Circle governance and operational practices aligned with the Constitution.

 **Redevabilités:**